2026 Governance Conference

 Optional Programs

-Pre-registration is required for optional programs.
+Preregistration is required for optional programs.
 The only optional program open to guest attendees is the tour.

 • Pooling Basics (Sunday, March 1, 9 a.m.5 p.m.)
 This highly regarded training offers the strongest possible introduction and education for anyone newer to pooling.
 The conversation moves quickly to keep you engaged, with experienced faculty covering core pool operations like claims, underwriting, risk management, member services and finance.
 You’ll also learn how a governing body contributes to key activities and decisions, with time set aside to explore differences among pools.
 Bring your questions and leave with a clearer understanding and practical perspective that will support you in your role.
 Preregistration is required.
 Open to AGRiP members only.

-• Nashville Legends Spotlight Tour at Ryman Auditorium and Grand Ole Opry (Sunday, March 1, 12:15–5 p.m.)
+• [SOLD OUT] Nashville Legends Spotlight Tour at Ryman Auditorium and Grand Ole Opry (Sunday, March 1, 12:15–5 p.m.)
 Discover Music City with an afternoon highlighting the venues that shaped Nashville’s sound.
 Experience a group presentation and time to explore exhibits at the Ryman Auditorium, then continue to the iconic Grand Ole Opry for a behind-the-scenes tour of its celebrated stage.
 Connect with fellow attendees and enjoy the city’s hallmark Southern hospitality as you kick off your conference experience.
 Limited to 100 attendees.

 • Boarding the bus requires walking up five steps.
 Wheelchairs and folding scooters may be brought onboard.